CosmosContracts/hack-juno/README.md

-# Smart Contract Competition
+# Hack Juno

-Juno is having a smart contract competition with ~1% of the total Juno Supply as a prize.
+~1% of the total Juno Supply in prizes.
+Let's #HackJuno!

+## How to earn points

+1. **Write smart contracts**

+   The most points will be given to individuals or teams that create useful Smart Contracts.

+2. **Make docs, videos, stack overflow responses, blog posts, etc.**

+   For the Cosmos ecosystem take off, we need also need tutorials and documentation.
+Standout examples of Juno related content will receive rewards.
+The community will also be able to nominate standout members.

+3. **Build other useful tools**

+   Amazing tools and user interfaces will bring immense value to the Juno ecosystem.
+Some ideas might include but are not limited too; UI for uploading / interacting with smart contracts or community tools such as balance checkers & bots.

+### Decision / scoring process

+- Community members will make on chain proposals nominating people for awards (you can't nominate yourself).
+- For nominations that pass, judges will determine the final reward amount based on usefulness of the contribution to the Juno ecosystem.

+## Smart Contract Competition Info

-We hope this will lead to a Cambrian explosion of useful money legos for the Cosmos ecosystem.
+We hope this will lead to a Cambrian explosion of useful money legos for the Cosmos ecosystem; thus, the majority of the rewards for Hack Juno will go towards smart contract development.

 ### Four phases